-Sometimes, it is like we are on an endless march to omit wood from wood.
-From laminate flooring to wood veneer, it feels as if we spend more time imitating authentic materials than celebrating their honest strengths.
-Ghastly as it is, is the practice going to stop?
-Truthfully, no. Nor is fiber cement a material so valiant that it has escaped the lamentable trend.
-But it might just be OK.
+Sometimes, it is like we are on an endless march to omit wood from wood and stone from stone.
+From laminate flooring and wood veneer to stone-effect ceramic tiles, it feels as if we spend more time imitating authentic materials than celebrating their honest strengths.
+Ghastly as it is to architectural purists, is the practice going to stop?
+Truthfully, no. But when carried off well, it might just be OK.

 Left: 3SHOEBOX HOUSE by OFIS architects clad in dark wood panels; right: residential building clad in Vintage Wood fiber cement panels by Nichiha; a comparative look at the exterior results of wood and fiber cement cladding.

 Now a century old, fiber cement continues to promise the best of many worlds.
 Made with cement, sand, cellulose and other additives, it is fire-resistant, provides durability and longevity and maintains a sought-after look with very few noticeable signs of aging.
 As candidly expressed by Bethesda-based architect Mark McInturff, “Bugs don’t eat it, paint stays on it and it doesn’t rot.”
 Pretty neat, right?